Limitations

 Usually, a user with the CAP_PTRACE capability can attach to any other process in the system (so long as it is not already being debugged).
 In most configurations, this equates with the root user.
 These privileges are still required to attach UDB to another user’s process but are not, by themselves, adequate.

-This behaviour can be overridden by activating permissive communications mode.
+This behavior can be overridden by activating permissive communications mode.
 This mode is disabled by default but can be enabled by setting an environment variable.

 Warning